In virtually every aspect of life, a small percentage of people thrive, most get by, and some barely survive.

 Most people can do something mentally or physically demanding once.
 To do it over and over and over is a whole other thing.

 Stamina is required to build a long-lasting relationship, a thriving business, or to maintain physical health well into late adulthood.

-I recently introduced my Vigor Online Training Program members to German Volume Training recently.
+I recently introduced my VIGOR Training members to German Volume Training.
 The workouts consisted of 10 sets of 10 reps for the main movements.

 It’s one thing to do two or three sets of 10.
 It’s a totally different experience to do 10 sets of 10, with a time limit on the rest periods between sets.

 At the end of the first set, 10 sets doesn’t sound that bad.
 By set five or six, you start wishing you were done.
 By set seven or eight, it starts to get painful.
 Yet, you keep going, until you get to the end.